 Les Robinson is the Director of tall-lighthouse, a renowned poetry business which introduced many new voices to the UK poetry scene, publishing award-winning pamphlets.
 Poets first published by Les who have gone on to achieve major success include Helen Mort, Sarah Howe, Emily Berry, Liz Berry, Ailbhe Darcy, Vidyan Ravinthiran and Rhian Edwards.

-tall-lighthouse continues to publish a select number of full poetry collections.
+tall-lighthouse continues to publish a select number of full poetry collections and pamphlets.
+Find out more on the press's website.

 Les has also been a Trustee of the Poetry Book Society (PBS) and edited the 20/20 series of poetry pamphlets for EYEWEAR which was shortlisted for the 2015 Michael Marks pamphlet publisher award.

 Niall Munro is a Senior Lecturer in American Literature and Director of the Oxford Brookes Poetry Centre.
-He is the author of Hart Crane's Queer Modernist Aesthetic (Palgrave, 2015) and, together with Kate McLoughlin and Catherine Gilbert, a co-editor of On Commemoration: Global Perspectives Upon Remembering War (2020).
+He is the author of Hart Crane's Queer Modernist Aesthetic (Palgrave, 2015) and, together with Kate McLoughlin and Catherine Gilbert, a co-editor of On Commemoration: Global Perspectives Upon Remembering War (Peter Lang, 2020).
 He has co-convened a number of conferences about modern and contemporary poetry including ‘New to Next Generation Poets 2014: Three Decades of British and Irish Poetry’ at the IES in London.
-His current book project is entitled 'Our only "felt" history': American modernism and the Civil War'.
+His current book project is entitled 'Our only "felt" history': American modernism and the Civil War.

 Born in Hong Kong, Claire Cox is Head of Business Development for the Faculty of Humanities and Social Sciences at Oxford Brookes University.
 She is also a published poet, having completed an MA Creative Writing at Brookes where she was awarded the Blackwell’s Prize for Best Student.
 She is currently undertaking a part-time poetry-practice PhD with Royal Holloway.
-Her poems have appeared in Magma, Envoi, Lighthouse and Butcher’s Dog.
+She has been published in Ink, Sweat & Tears, Magma, Envoi, Butcher’s Dog and Lighthouse, is one of three winning poets included in Primers: Volume Five (Nine Arches Press, 2020) and has won the Wigtown Alastair Reid Pamphlet Prize with A Book of Days (Wigtown Festival Company, 2020).